kubewarden/docs/docs/writing-policies/go/03-policy-settings.md

 Firstly, you need to define the structure that holds the policy settings.

-You do that by adding this code in the `settings.go` file:
+You do this by modifying the code in the `settings.go` file (from your local version of the Go policy template).
+You need to add two extra lines to the `import` section, change the `Settings` structure, and add the `RegularExpression` structure.

+It should match the following code:

 ```go
 import (